Why Is Urban Agriculture Important? Discover the Benefits

 Can urban agriculture help with food security?

-Yes, it reduces reliance on worldwide supply chains, provides fresh local produce, and addresses food deserts by increasing get to to nutritious food.
+Yes, it reduces reliance on worldwide supply chains, provides fresh local produce, and addresses food deserts by increasing access to nutritious food.

 What are a few examples of urban agriculture?